Louise McIlroy: Honours

-For her work during the First World War McIlroy was awarded the Croix de Guerre in 1916, the Médaille des Epidemies, the Serbian Order of St. Sava and the Serbian Red Cross Medal.
+For her work during the First World War McIlroy was awarded the Croix de Guerre in 1916, as well as the Médaille des Épidémies, the Serbian Order of St. Sava and the Serbian Red Cross Medal.

 She was appointed an Officer of the Order of the British Empire on 30 March 1920 for her services to medicine and in 1929 she was promoted to Dame Commander of the Order of the British Empire.